michaelmayer2/workbench-hpc-docker-singularity/README.md

 where I am assuming that there is a local docker registry available on localhost.
 The above approach will transform any docker image named `r-session-complete-hpc` into a singularity image file and store it in the `containers` subdirectory of the shared storage folder.

-You of course can start your own registry via `docker run -p 5000:5000 -d registry:2`.
-And the naming convention is of course up-for-debate.
+Note: You can start your own registry via `docker run -p 5000:5000 -d registry:2`.
+And the naming convention for the singularity images is of course up-for-debate.
+Feel free to change at your discretion.

 ### Deploy the Workbench container